gkjohnson/unity-wireframe-shader/README.md

 ## Wireframe Options
 ### Thickness
-How thick the wireframe is
+How thick the wireframe line is.

+### Line Firmness
+How firm the edges of the wireframe line are when rendering _without_ cutout enabled.

 ### Cutout
-Whether or not to discard pixels outside the wireframe, creating a harder edge, but can draw to depth
+Whether or not to discard pixels outside the wireframe, creating a harder and aliased edge, but can draw to depth in a single pass.

+### Screenspace Thickness
+Whether or not the wireframe line should be a consistent thickness in screenspace while the camera moves.

+### Double Sided
+Whether or not to draw the back faces with wireframe or not

-## TODO
+## Extending and Reuse

-- [ ] Move all shader variants into one shader using keywords
-- [ ] Build a custom material inspector
+The functions used to generate the wireframe are available in the [UCLA GameLab Wireframe Functions.cginc](WireframeProject/Assets/Wireframe/UCLA%20GameLab%20Wireframe%20Functions.cginc) so they can easily be added to and used with other functions.